-There are few things better than thick cut bread slices soaked in vanilla-scented egg custard and toasted until golden brown.
+Few breakfasts are better than thick-cut bread slices soaked in vanilla-scented egg and milk custard and toasted until golden brown.
 French toast is perfect for weekends – it only takes 30 minutes and a few ingredients to make.
-One or two-day old bread is best for making French toast.
-If the bread is fresh, it will crumble or fall apart when added to the egg mixture or during cooking.
+One or two-day-old bread is best for making French toast.
+If it’s fresh, it will crumble or fall apart when added to the egg mixture or during cooking.
 French, Italian, brioche or Challah bread are all great for this.

 4 large eggs